The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Audio and quality control.
 You don’t need pro engineering.
 You do need to hear what’s broken and know when “less” is better.

-Beginner win: Fix the obvious problems: harsh vocals, muddy mix, awkward intros, weak endings.
+Beginner win: Fix obvious issues: harsh vocals, muddy mix, awkward intros, weak endings.

 -